Nima-MJ/portfolio-page/README.md

+Used styled-components library to create and style the elements on the page.
 # index.js

 App component in the index.js are wrapt around a <BrowserRouter> which is a is a client-side rendering component, it is executed in the browser and it uses the HTML5 history API to keep the UI in sync with the URL.